-I wanted to start out this week by offering up a fun free printable for y’all!
-In case you didn’t know, I had a previous career in graphic design.
-Since going full-time with The Budget Savvy Bride three years ago, I’ve been doing less and less design work, and stopped taking freelance clients about 2 years ago.
-I’ve been missing the fun of designing and being creative so I felt the need to stretch those creative muscles a bit more, and what better way than by creating some fun and free printables to help all my budget savvy brides!
+We've got another fun free printable for y'all!
+In case you didn't know, I had a previous career in graphic design.
+Since going full-time with The Budget Savvy Bride, I've been doing less and less design work and stopped taking freelance clients about 2 years ago.
+I've been missing the fun of designing and being creative so I felt the need to stretch those creative muscles a bit more, and what better way than by creating some fun and free printables to help all my budget savvy brides!

-I’m hoping to start doing free printable projects on an ongoing basis, so I would love your suggestions, requests, and ideas in terms of themes, color schemes and more!
-For today’s project, I wanted to have a little fun with watercolor textures.
-I love the soft colors and the dreamy effect of watercolor, and I think it’s absolutely perfect for weddings!
-I decided to create a printable pennant banner featuring a soft watercolor texture.
-I love this project because it’s SUPER simple — all you need is a color printer, cardstock, scissors, a hole punch and some string.
+I'm hoping to start doing free printable projects on an ongoing basis, so I would love your suggestions, requests, and ideas in terms of themes, color schemes and more!
+For today's project, I wanted to have a little fun with watercolor textures.
+I love the soft colors and the dreamy effect of watercolor, and I think it's absolutely perfect for weddings!
+These printable pennant banners feature a soft watercolor texture.
+I love this project because it's SUPER simple — all you need is a color printer, cardstock, scissors, a hole punch and some string.
 Easy peasy!!
-I decided to make this banner in 3 different color tones for you as well, so you have some choices where that’s concerned.
+I decided to make this banner in 3 different color tones for you as well, so you have some choices where that's concerned.

 The design files have the banners as a full-page design, but in the tutorial you can see I have multiple letters per sheet of paper.
 What I love about Adobe Acrobat is that with their print settings, you can print multiple pages per sheet, essentially making it possible to change the size of this design to fit your needs!
 So whether you're hoping to use this banner as decor / signage in your wedding day or if you'd rather have a teeny tiny bunting banner on your wedding cake as a cake topper, this file will help you achieve that!
 Love it!!